- What is single parenthood?

 Your child will look up to you as an independent parent

 Over time, your child will see what and how much you do for them.
 They will value this so much and will also learn that it’s totally fine and manageable to move through life without a partner.

 There’s no ‘I’ in team

 Let’s be honest, looking after a child and a household is no small task.
 Don’t be scared of asking your little star to help you around the house; they’ll appreciate the responsibility and also learn how to be independent.
-Try rewarding them for chipping in with the chores and treat them like you’re both part of a team.
+Try rewarding them for chipping in with the chores and treating them like you’re both part of a team.

 Tips for being a single parent

 Being a parent, single or not, is difficult, and you can often face times when you feel like you’re not doing a good enough job.
 But you are.
 However, if you’re seeking a little guidance and advice, we’ve got you.

 Find the right childcare

 Celebrities on being a single parent